 Craft beer, although without an official definition in the UK, has been on a meteoric rise over the last decade.
 The amount of breweries and, of course, beers, available has shot through the roof giving drinkers an almost overwhelming choice, so picking the best craft beers has been rather tough.

-UPDATED: We have added a new Shortlist dedicated to all things non alcoholic.
+UPDATE: We have added a new Shortlist dedicated to all things non alcoholic.
 No, seriously, hear us out.
 This is the best alcohol-free beer available in the world right now.
 It includes some stunning ales, great pale varieties and brilliant brands such as Adnams and Brooklyn.
 Or, if you fancy try something even more different, why not pick up a bottle of the world's first CBD-infused, low-alcohol beer.

 The scene is more diverse and vibrant than ever before, with breweries across the UK and beyond pushing the boundaries of what beer can be.